Last updated on October 1st, 2021

-E-residents have access to many perks in one of the world’s most technologically advanced countries.
-Although the e-residency program doesn’t offer the liberty of tax residency or physical domicile, it poses a lot of benefits to people who want to invest in doing business abroad.
+Estonia e-residents have access to many perks in one of the world’s most technologically advanced countries.
+Although the e-residency of Estonia program doesn’t offer the liberty of tax residency or physical domicile, it poses a lot of benefits to people who want to invest in doing business abroad.

 - Location Independence: You can start a company where you will be working entirely online.
 This means you can now work from any location.
 How about working while laying on your favorite beach on a sunny day?

 - EU Company: Nowadays, everyone wants to enter the European market.
 Get your e-residency of Estonia and consider your work half done as you can soon establish your own EU company there without appointing a local director.
 Besides, you can register and accept payments through online platforms.
 Also, they use blockchain technology to protect sensitive data to ensure security.